jordemort/action-pyright/README.md

 Default is github-pr-review.
 It's same as `-reporter` flag of reviewdog.

-github-pr-review can use Markdown and add a link to rule page in reviewdog reports.

 ### `filter_mode`

 Optional.
 Filtering mode for the reviewdog command [added,diff_context,file,nofilter].